OceanBioME/OceanBioME.jl/paper/paper.md

 For example, migrating zooplankton or fish can be modelled with biologically active particles and OceanBioME allows these to interact with tracer-based components such as phytoplankton or detritus.

 We provide a simple framework and utilities (such as light attenuation integration) to build the necessary components of biogeochemical models.
-With the provided models, currently a simple NPZD [@npzd] model, an intermediate complexity model LOBSTER [@lobster], and PISCES [@pisces], we have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems, and additional forcing.
+With the provided models, currently a simple Nutrient-Phytoplankton-Zooplankton-Detritus [@npzd] model, an intermediate complexity model, LOBSTER [@lobster], and a higher complexity model, PISCES [@pisces].
+We have set up a straightforward "plug and play" framework to add additional tracers such as carbonate and oxygen chemistry systems, and additional forcing.
 Additionally, we have implemented comprehensive air-sea flux models [e.g. @wanninkhof:1992] and sediment models [e.g. @soetaert:2000] which can easily be applied to tracers in the models.
 We focus on the simulation of idealized sub-mesoscale systems, but this flexible framework allows users to model problems of any scale.
 This framework is made possible by our contributions to Oceananigans, adding a streamlined user interface to swap biogeochemical models with no modification to other model configurations.